Orlando Garage Door Services

 If you’re not sure how to fix it, ask a pro or look online for help.
 Fixing the remote or keypad can solve your garage door opener’s problem.

-If your garage door moves slowly or won’t open, the rollers and tracks may be faulty.
-Damaged rollers may stick in the tracks, making the door hard to move.
-This can stop the door from opening or closing smoothly.
+If your garage door moves slowly or won’t open, the rollers and tracks might be the issue.
+Damaged rollers can get stuck in the tracks, making it hard to move the door.
+This can also stop the door from opening or closing smoothly.

 Also, keep the tracks clean and straight.
-Dust and dirt can build up over time.
-This buildup can make the door hard to move.
+Over time, dust and dirt can build up, making the door hard to move.
 Use a soft brush or cloth to clean out the dirt.
 Make sure the tracks are not damaged.

 Check if the tracks are secure.
-Loose tracks can make the door crooked.
-This causes more opening and closing problems.
-Tighten the screws on the tracks well to the frame with a screwdriver.
+If they’re loose, the door might not move straight.
+Tighten the screws on the tracks to the frame with a screwdriver.

 If the tracks are bent, they’ll need replacing.
-Bent tracks can make the door jam.
+Bent tracks can cause the door to jam.
 Call a professional to change the tracks if needed.

-Finally, if the tracks are slightly off, align them again by gently tapping with a block of wood or a rubber mallet.
-Don’t hit too hard; you might cause more harm.
+Lastly, if the tracks are slightly off, align them again.
+Gently tap with a block of wood or a rubber mallet.
+Be careful not to hit too hard.

 If your garage door won’t open or close with the remote or switch, the power source might be the problem.
 Check if the door opener is unplugged or if a breaker, fuse, or GFCI outlet is off.